Shintenza/nvim-code/README.md

 ![Preview](./preview.png)

-This is my personal nvim config that turnes it into IDE
+This is my personal nvim config that turns it into IDE